michielbdejong/documents/newsletter/December15.md

 The December issue:

 It's been a year already!
-I started on a RaspberryPi some years ago to host friends website, and now it's been a year I'm making hosting my main profesionnal activity.
+I started on a RaspberryPi some years ago to host friends' websites, and now it's been a year I'm making hosting my main profesionnal activity.

 I started with Michiel, he stopped in June, and in December, [Peter Joined](https://www.peterbouda.eu/2015/i-am-an-indiehoster-now) \o/.

 Let's make a little summary of this year in numbers: